sharingexcess/.github/profile/README.md

 Our frontend app is hosted at [app.sharingexcess.com](https://app.sharingexcess.com), and is designed to be installed as a PWA on iOS, Android and Mac.
 It's built with [React](https://react.dev) (currently v18), packaged using [Vite](https://vitejs.dev) (and [VitePWA](https://vite-pwa-org.netlify.app) for mobile native install and offline support).
 We use [Chakra UI](https://v2.chakra-ui.com) as our primary UI library, [Tanstack Query](https://tanstack.com/query) for data fetching, [Tanstack Form](https://tanstack.com/form) for form management, [Tanstack Store](https://tanstack.com/store) for state management (yep, big Tanstack fans), [Clerk](https://clerk.com) for user management and authentication, and [Mapbox](https://mapbox.com) for all location services and routing.

 Our API server is hosted at [api.sharingexcess.com](https://api.sharingexcess.com), complete with [OpenAPI Docs](https://api.sharingexcess.com/openapi) and live genereated [Database Schema Diagrams](https://api.sharingexcess.com/schema).
 It's built with [Hono](https://hono.dev), using [@hono/zod-openapi](https://hono.dev/examples/zod-openapi).

+Our Stroage/S3 Proxy server is hosted at [storage.sharingexcess.com](https://storage.sharingexcess.com), offering public file serving and private file browsing, previewing, and admin operations.
+This is also built with [Hono](https://hono.dev) and served via Railway.

+Our cron-baseed services for backups and storage cleanup are deployed via Docker and Railway, using their built-in cron scheduling implementation.

 Our PostgreSQL database is configured with [Drizzle ORM](https://orm.drizzle.team) for schema and connection management, and hosted with [Neon](https://neon.tech).